 - Give each group of associated template files its own subfolder in the templates/ folder.
 For example, all necessary files for the basic template are contained within the templates/basic/ folder.

 - You are free to use the basic template as a starting point for your template.
+However, please note that the actual "basic" folder is overwritten during updates, so if you wish to start customizing, please copy these files to a folder with a different name.

 Italicized portions are code that will be changed based on your site.